-I like to use my bread machine for everything but the baking bit, it’s over 20 years old and it’s started to act a bit funny; the loaves are not rising or baking as I’d like.
-I’ve adapted this recipe to make in your machine through the dough stage and then transfer to a loaf pan to allow it’s final rise, then bake.
-But don’t worry if you are machine does just fine, I give instructions on that below as well.
+I like to use my bread machine for everything but the baking bit, it’s over 20 years old and it’s starting to act a bit funny; the loaves are not rising or baking like they should, so I’ve adapted this recipe to make in your machine through the dough stage and then transfer to a loaf pan to allow it’s final rise, then bake.
+But don’t worry if your machine works well, I’ve given instructions for that below.

-Next add your soft butter, separate it into two separate tablespoons.
+Next add your soft butter, separate it into two tablespoons and then add your flours.

 And your salt…put it to the side, yeast isn’t a fan of salt, so I try and put them apart from each other.